 - Do some research: Once you have considered these first 2 steps, you should be able to do some research on which fields most accommodate your interests, strengths and skills.
 Be sure to compare and contrast the different branches.

 - Talk to professional engineers: It is always a good idea to get some insight from those with experience, especially because they can give you the best insight into what their jobs require of them every day.
-This can help you get a more insightful idea of what a job in engineering might entail and whether you would enjoy it.
+This can help you get a more insightful idea of what a job might entail and whether you would enjoy it.

 What about actually Studying Engineering?

-In order to be accepted into most engineering study programmes, you will need to start preparing before you even apply to a tertiary institution.
+In order to be accepted into most study programmes, you will need to start preparing before you even apply to a tertiary institution.
 While requirements differ from institution to institution, the basic entry criteria for tertiary acceptance are usually the following: